Effective Date: May 1, 2011, Updated: October 9, 2013

 Who Will Follow This Notice?

-- Each MemorialCare hospital, as well as all MemorialCare employees, staff and other personnel, who may need to access your information to perform their job functions.
+- Each MemorialCare Facility, as well as all MemorialCare employees, staff and other personnel, who may need to access your information to perform their job functions.

-- Members of the medical staff of each MemorialCare hospital, as well as the other physicians and other health care professionals who provide health care services at a MemorialCare hospital.
+- Members of the medical staff of each MemorialCare Facility, as well as other health care professionals who provide health care services at a MemorialCare Facility.

-- Any member of a volunteer group we allow to help you while you are being cared for.
+- Any member of a volunteer groupwe allowto help youwhile you are receiving care.

-This notice applies to all of the records related to your health care provided to you in a MemorialCare hospital and generated by the applicable MemorialCare entity, whether made by MemorialCare personnel or your personal doctor.
-Your personal doctor may have different policies or notices regarding the doctor's use and disclosure of your medical information created or maintained in the doctor's office or clinic.
-You should review your doctor's notice for information on how your doctor will handle your medical information outside of MemorialCare hospitals.
+This Notice applies to all of the records related to your health care provided to you in a MemorialCare Facility and generated by the applicable MemorialCare Facility, whether made by MemorialCare personnel or your personal healthcare provider.
+Your personal healthcare provider may have different policies or notices regarding the use and disclosure of your medical information created or maintained in the healthcare provider’s office or clinic.
+You should review your healthcare provider’s notice for information on how your healthcare provider will handle your medical information outside of MemorialCare Facilities.

 Our Pledge Regarding Medical Information: